 While I was checking out, I saw a book by the register.
 It was one of those local books about the area's ghosts that most gift shops have.
 What caught me off guard was that I recognized the face on the cover of the book.
 It was someone I grew up hearing about from my dad and shows like Unsolved Mysteries.
 It was Robert the doll.

 I first heard of Shawnee Amusement Park back in 2010 when I watched an episode of Ghost Lab that took place there.
 Since then Shawnee Amusement Park has popped up in conversation a few times.

 Haunted highways and roads are not something that only exist in the United States.
 During my research, I found many, many accounts of haunted roadways around the world.

 Back at the beginning of this year, I found a copy of The Amityville Horror at our local library.
 Like most people, I knew the story of what supposedly happened at the house in Amityville, New York named High Hopes.
-I knew of it from various paranormal shows and the wide variety of movies that came out on the subject.
-From those movies and shows, I thought I knew a lot about the hauntings but the book really opened my eyes to some of the things left out of those programs.

 Since my blog post last month about the three most common questions my facebook messenger and email have blown up with questions and comments about talking to spirits and using an Ouija board.
 I decided to address some of the questions, comments, and concerns that were shared with me.